-Flittermouse Grotto Policy Relating to WNS – April 2011
+Flittermouse Grotto Policy Relating to WNS – April 2011 to Present

 In 2009, shortly after the first request was made by governmental conservation agencies for a moratorium on caving, Flittermouse Grotto voluntarily decided that it would observe that policy and would not sponsor Grotto cave trips in North Carolina or elsewhere.